bhisaac/5eFP/5eFP-SRD.md

 ### Lay on Hands

 Your blessed touch can heal wounds.
-You have a reserve of healing power that replenishes when you return to HQ.
+You have a reserve of healing power that replenishes at the end of a game session.
 You can assign up to 5 points of healing with your reserve.

 As an action, you can touch a wounded creature and spend 1 or more points of healing, up to the maximum amount remaining in your reserve.
 The creature receives the healing.